-Department of Hydraulic Engineering, Delft University of Technology, PO Box 5048, 2600 GA Delft, the Netherlands
+Department of Water Engineering, IHE-Delft, PO Box 3015, 2601 DA Delft, the Netherlands

-10 Correspondence to: Gonzalo Duró (G.Duro@tudelft.nl)
+Correspondence to: Gonzalo Duró (G.Duro@tudelft.nl)

-We apply investigate the capabilities of Structure from Motion (SfM) photogrammetry applied with imagery from an Unmanned Aerial Vehicle (UAV) to measure bank erosion processes in-along a middle-sized rivers reach.
-This technique offers a unique set of characteristics compared to previously used methods to monitor banks, such as high resolution, loweost and relatively fast deployment in the field.
-We analyse the retreat of a 1.2 km restored bank of the Meuse River which 15 haswith complex vertical scarps laying on a straight reach, features that present specific challenges to the UAV-SfM application.
-We surveyed eight times within a year with a simple approach, -combining different photograph perspectives and overlaps to identify an effective UAV flight.
-The accuracy of the Digital Surface Models (DSMs) was evaluated with RTK GPS points and an aAirborne Laser-laser Scanning (ALS) of the whole reach.
-An oblique perspective with eight photo overlaps and 20 m of cross-sectional ground-control point (GCP)-distribution were-was sufficient to achieve the 20 relative precision to observation distance of ~1:1400 and 3 cm RMSE, complying with the required accuracy.
+We investigate the capabilities of Structure from Motion (SfM) photogrammetry applied with imagery from an Unmanned Aerial Vehicle (UAV) to measure bank erosion processes in middle-size rivers.
+This technique offers a unique set of characteristics compared to previously used methods to monitor banks, such as high resolution, low-cost and relatively fast deployment in the field.
+We analyse a 1.2 km restored bank of the Meuse River with complex vertical scarps laying on a straight reach, features that present specific challenges to the UAV-SfM application.
+We surveyed eight times within a year, combining different photograph perspectives and overlaps to identify an effective UAV flight.
+The accuracy of the Digital Surface Models (DSMs) was evaluated with RTK GPS points and an Airborne Laser Scanning (ALS) of the whole reach.
+An oblique perspective with eight photo overlaps and 20 m of cross-sectional ground-control point (GCP) distribution were sufficient to achieve the relative precision to observation distance of ~1:1400 and 3 cm RMSE, complying with the required accuracy.
 A complementary nadiral view increased coverage behind bank toe vegetation.
-The GCP footprint across the floodplain proved eritical to avoid rotation of straight elongated domains, so improvements to the adopted approach are recommended.
+The GCP footprint across the floodplain proved critical to avoid rotation of straight elongated domains, so improvements to the adopted approach are recommended.
 Sequential DSMs captured signatures of the erosion cycle such as mass failures, slump-block deposition, and bank undermining.
-Although this technique UAV-SfM requires low water levels and banks without dense vegetation as many other undermining.
-Although this techniqueUAV-SfM requires low water levels and banks without dense vegetation as many other techniques, it is an inexpensive and fast-in-the-field alternative to survey reach-scale riverbanks in sufficient resolution and accuracy to quantify bank retreat and identify morphological features of the bank failure and erosion processes.
-Improvements to the adopted approach are recommended to achieve higher accuracies.
+Although this technique requires low water levels and banks without dense vegetation as many others, it is an inexpensive and fast-in-the-field alternative to survey reach-scale riverbanks in sufficient resolution to quantify bank retreat and identify morphological features of the bank failure and erosion processes.